List of Marvel Comics characters: R: Rocket Racer

 Rocket Racer is the name of two superheroes appearing in American comic books published by Marvel Comics.
 The first, Robert Farrell, first appeared in Amazing Spider-Man #172 (September 1977).
 The second, Henry Sleeman, debuted in Amazing Spider-Man (vol. 2) #13 (January 2000).
 The characters are also supporting characters of the superhero Peter Parker / Spider-Man and the Avengers Academy.
-He is known for his super-powered skateboard.